 Commonwealth of Nations

-The Commonwealth of Nations is an alliance of Great Britain alongside former and current subsidiary nations.
+The Commonwealth of Nations was an alliance of Great Britain alongside former and current subsidiary nations.

 Structure

-As the Lead of the Alliance, Great Britain is the deciding nation in most regards.
+As the lead of the alliance, Great Britain was the deciding nation in most regards.

 History